Best thermal cameras iMore 2021

 It used to be that you needed to purchase a thermal camera based on your specific needs.
 Hunters would use one type of camera, and contractors were drawn to another.
-The best thermal camera, the Seek Thermal RevealPRO, works well on a variety of jobs.
+The best thermal camera, the Seek Thermal CompactPRO, works well on a variety of jobs.

-If you're a hunter, you'll love that the RevealPRO can spot an animal up to 500 feet away and capture that image on a micro SD card.
-Contractors, plumbers, photographers, and those who enjoy DIY work will dig the Reveal's small size and the clear, accurate picture output.
-The built-in LED light is also a nice touch.
+If you're a hunter, you'll love that the CompactPRO can spot an animal up to 1,800 feet away and capture that image, displaying it right on your iPhone or iPad.
+Contractors, plumbers, photographers, and those who enjoy DIY work will dig the CompactPRO's small size and the clear, accurate picture output.

 You will have to give the CompactPRO access to your location, camera, and microphone, which is my only gripe.
-If that's not an issue for you, this rugged, well-made thermal camera will serve you well, no matter what your needs.
+But, if that's not an issue for you, this handy well-made thermal camera will serve you well, no matter your needs.